 First, there is no prohibition against speaking lashon hara about land.
 Land is inanimate.
 We are forbidden from derogatory speech about people, not rocks.

-Of even greater significance, once the meraglim made their mistake and concluded that Hashem wasn’t powerful enough to bring the people into the land, what they then spoke wasn’t lashon hara at all.
+Of even greater significance, once the miraglim made their mistake and concluded that Hashem wasn’t powerful enough to bring the people into the land, what they then spoke wasn’t lashon hara at all.
 In their calculation, they were saving the Jewish people from utter destruction, in which case it wasn’t forbidden speech – it was a mitzvah.

-Why Does the Torah Forbid Lashon Hara?
+Why does the Torah Forbid Lashon Hara?

 The answer to this question stems from understanding why the Torah forbids lashon hara.
 The Rambam defines lashon hara as words that hurt, words that damage.
 Whether they cause a person embarrassment, loss of income, or sully his reputation, the very definition of lashon hara is words that cause harm.
 That is the reason the Torah forbids us to speak it – not because the Torah is so strict, but because words can have such a harmful effect.